amardeldev/genai-lp/README.md

 ## 🎯 Overview

-The GenAI Launchpad isn’t just another framework – it’s your shortcut to a production-ready AI infrastructure.
+This isn’t just another framework – it’s your shortcut to a production-ready AI infrastructure.
 Built for speed and control, its modular architecture brings together the best tools and design patterns to help you deploy faster without compromising flexibility.

 Here’s what you’re working with: